How to Build Better Habits in 4 Simple Steps

 2. Craving: Make it Attractive

-Callout: “By infusing your habits with joy, you transform them from boring routines into something fulfilling.”
+Callout: “By infusing your habits with elements of joy and pleasure, you’ll transform them from mundane routines into sources of genuine fulfillment.”

 3. Response: Make it Easy

 Callout: “Keep it simple.
-The easier your habit is to perform, the more likely you are to maintain it.”
+The easier your habit is to perform, the more likely you are to maintain it over time.”

 4. Reward: Make it Satisfying

-Callout: “Rewards serve as fuel.
-Choose ones that truly resonate with you, making each step feel like a victory.”
+Callout: “Rewards serve as the fuel that propels your habit-building journey.
+Choose rewards that truly resonate with you and make each step feel like a victory.”

 Conclusion

-Callout: “Armed with these steps, you’re ready to embark on your habit-building journey.
-Your future self will thank you!”
+Callout: “Now armed with the knowledge of these four steps, go forth and embark on your habit-building journey.
+Your future self will thank you for it!”